Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests: Methodology

 We formulate this idea through Context-driven Term Adoption Rate (CTAR), i.e. the fraction of newly introduced query terms that can be lexically traced to retrieved evidence.
 We use exact-match tracing rather than semantic similarity because it is interpretable without threshold tuning, robust across domains and query styles, and conservative, i.e., semantic variants would typically yield higher rates by crediting paraphrases and near matches.

 Let $Terms(x)$ denote the set of unique, lowercased, and non-stopword tokens that can be extracted from text $x$.
 For a trajectory $(q_k \rightarrow q_{k+1})$, the set of newly introduced terms is:

-Let $E_k$ denote the textual evidence available at step $k$.
-Since raw logs do not store retrieved documents, we reconstruct $E_k$ by querying the DRGym API (which guarantees reproducibility) using the original logged parameters.
+Let $E_k$ denote the textual evidence returned by the DRGym backend at step $k$.
+Since raw logs do not store retrieved documents, we reconstruct $E_k$ by querying the DRGym API using the original logged parameters.
+Because client-side prompts and memory are not logged, $E_k$ should be interpreted as retrievable evidence exposed through the API, rather than a direct observation of what the agent attended to or retained.
 We consider two context definitions:

 CTAR is the fraction of new terms appearing in the chosen context: